Initial funding by CFN can lead to larger follow-on application-based research and KT studies

 CFN has played an important part in contributing to frailty research evidence by directly funding both innovative, fundamental proof-of-concept discovery work and larger application-based research studies.

 Initial funding from CFN has led to many of our Network researchers securing larger follow-on application-based research funding from various federal and provincial funding agencies as well as from private not-for-profit groups.
-Relatively small amounts of CFN funding has led to a multiplier effect (as high as 16-fold leverage) allowing Network Investigators to continue to move key CFN research projects closer to real-world implementation.
+Relatively small amounts of CFN funding has led to a multiplier effect (as high as 19-fold leverage) allowing Network Investigators to continue to move key CFN research projects closer to real-world implementation.

-The Catalyst grant program has proven to be a great success in identifying and funding truly groundbreaking pilot, proof-of-concept interventions.
+As an example, the Catalyst grant program has proven to be a great success in identifying and funding truly groundbreaking pilot, proof-of-concept interventions.

 CFN funded Michelle Kho’s Catalyst grant in 2014 which looked at early rehabilitation of older adults living with frailty in the intensive care unit (ICU) to improve quality of life once they leave the ICU.